jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 - **Power:** Very low; its purpose is to add dimension without flattening the high-contrast look.

 ### Back (Rim) Light
-- **Position:** Behind the subject, aimed at the edge of their hair/shoulders to create separation from the dark background.
+- **Position:** Behind the subject, aimed at the edge of their hair/shoulders to create separation from the dark background just o specific zones.
 - **Modifier:** Can be a bare light or small softbox; keep power low.

 #### Setup Fiilex P360 LED Light Kit